 The conversation always starts the same.
 While sharing some freshly brewed coffee with a neighbor or co-worker, the topic of roasting coffee at home comes up.
-Most have no knowledge on the topic and they ask how it’s done.
+Most have no knowledge of the topic and they ask how it’s done.
 At which point I start listing off the various methods of home coffee roasting.

-Recently I was stopped in mid sentence as I began a high level overview of the various roasting methods.
-The interested party looked at me and asked point blank to tell him EXACTLY how I roasted the coffee he was enjoying.
-There are many different variations for roasting coffee in a popcorn popper, but in this article I’m going to describe EXACTLY the steps I use for my favorite method of home coffee roasting – the original West Bend Poppery.
+Recently I was stopped in mid-sentence as I began a high-level overview of the various roasting methods.
+The interested party looked at me and asked point-blank to tell him EXACTLY how I roasted the coffee he was enjoying.
+There are many different variations for roasting coffee in a popcorn popper, but in this article, I’m going to describe EXACTLY the steps I use for my favorite method of home coffee roasting – the original West Bend Poppery.

 The West Bend Poppery.
 Excellent for home roasting coffee.